0virusdetect/php-mvc-startup/README.md

 ## **I have created a PHP Startup File using MVC Sturcture**
 I made this project just for fun, it allows you to create nice and simple PHP MVC Structured files that you can copy/paste and use in your Project.

+## **Database setup**
+* Create a Database named mvc
+* Then copy and paste the mvc.sql File Data into sql Query
+* Then change the Username and Password in config/database.php file

 ## **For Linux users**
 **Go to Directory -** /etc/apache2/sites-available/000-default.conf